SunilGundapu/Assignment_1_Clean_Code/README.md

 According to TCP/IP port numbers are mostly in between 1024 - 65525, so if any port number not in this range then it will throws **INVALID_PORT_NUMBER** exception.

+In ArgsTest.java file, each test case contains more than **assert()**.
+This problem achieved by combining multiple conditions by using && operator.

 ## Instructions for execution